 How is your yearly plan coming along?
 Are you excited about what you’ve mapped out or overwhelmed by all that you’ve committed to?

-I often see entrepreneurs cram three years worth of work into 12 months, leaving themselves exhausted and burned out by June or paralyzed from the get-go.
+I often see entrepreneurs cram three years worth of work into 12 months, leaving themselves exhausted and burned out by June or frozen from the get-go.

 I don’t want that to happen to you, so we’re going to nip those scenarios before they arise.
 This brings us to part 2 of Your Year of Stunning Success, a three-part series dedicated to making your goals a reality.

 If you missed Part 1 on Systems, you can check it out here.

 Today’s topic?
 We’re honing in on the way you pack your daily work, errands, and duties into a single day… and stay organized doing it.
 You’ve got a lot on your plate to begin with, and with Big Goals on the horizon, getting smart about time management is an absolute must.

-I’m going to show you how to get it all done, without the overwhelm or the paralysis.
+I’m going to show you how to get it all done, without the overwhelm or freezing.

 Managing the Day-to-Day Details for Long-Term Success